compphil2mmae/compphil2mmae.github.io/content/research/KIDEKU/index.en.md

 slides: ""
 ---

-In the **_KIdeKu_** project, we explore the question of how Large Language Models (LLMs) such as ChatGPT can be used to strengthen our deliberative culture.
+In the **_KIdeKu_** project, we explored the question of how Large Language Models (LLMs) such as ChatGPT can be used to strengthen our deliberative culture.
 What opportunities do these technologies offer to improve our democratic practice?
 More specifically:

 + How can LLMs be used to improve the quality of public discourse?
 + Which current problems (disinformation, hate speech, ...) can be addressed through the use of LLMs?